By ADAM GOLDMAN, JACK GILLUM and MATT APUZZO, Associated Press

 While other major sports have been beset by revelations of steroid use, college football has operated with barely a whiff of scandal.
 Between 1996 and 2010 — the era of Barry Bonds, Mark McGwire, Marion Jones and Lance Armstrong — the failure rate for NCAA steroid tests fell even closer to zero from an already low rate of less than 1 percent.

 The AP's investigation, drawing upon more than a decade of official rosters from all 120 Football Bowl Subdivision teams, found thousands of players quickly putting on significant weight, even more than their fellow players.
-The information compiled by the AP included players who appeared for multiple years on the same teams, making it the most comprehensive data available.
+The information compiled by the AP included players who appeared for multiple years on the same teams.

 For decades, scientific studies have shown that anabolic steroid use leads to an increase in body weight.
 Weight gain alone doesn't prove steroid use, but very rapid weight gain is one factor that would be deemed suspicious, said Kathy Turpin, senior director of sport drug testing for the National Center for Drug Free Sport, which conducts tests for the NCAA and more than 300 schools.